livejasper/hello-world/README.md

 # hello-world
 first github repository

-This is a simple readme that has no value so you should stop reading here
+This is a simple readme that has no value so you should stop reading here.

+The end